KingScooty/creativenightly.com/app/_drafts/How-to-lint-your-sass-with-stylelint.md

 .component__link:hover {}
 ~~~

 Lovely!
-Without the build pipeline linting our stylesheets, and prompting for a refactor, this would never have been caught, and the codebase would gradually degrade in quality.
+Without the build pipeline linting our stylesheets, and prompting for a refactor, this type of lazy coding would never have been caught, and the codebase would gradually degrade in quality.

 Hopefully by now I've convinced you that linting your stylesheets is a worthwhile investment.
 Linting is your friend.
 The investment is cheap, and it protects teams from the technical debt of a poorly written codebase.